 |Change in beds status/number/classification

 What is the most common type of certificate of need?

-Changes in ownership, stocks, or management CONs for healthcare organizations are the most common with more than 2,200 recorded between January 2018 and September 2022.
+Changes in ownership, stocks, or management CONs for healthcare organizations are the most common with more than 21% of records tracked between January 2019 and December 2023.
 These CONs cover network affiliation changes and funding news.

 - Certify new unit/service